CIAT-DAPA/GapAnalysis/README.md

 Digital repositories such as GBIF, EDDmaps, and IDIGBIO contain observed locations of a taxon considered “H” type occurrences in GapAnalyis.
 From our experience there can be duplication within and between such databases and care should be taken to reduce duplication where possible.

-The major sources for G occurrence data that the authors have used in GapAnalysis include [USDA GRIN](https://npgsweb.ars-grin.gov/gringlobal/search.aspx), [GENESYS](https://www.genesys-pgr.org/), [FAO WIEWS](http://www.fao.org/wiews/en/), [PlantSearch] (https://tools.bgci.org/plant_search.php), and [GBIF] (records designated as 'living specimen') (https://www.gbif.org/).
+The major sources for G occurrence data that the authors have used in GapAnalysis include [USDA GRIN](https://npgsweb.ars-grin.gov/gringlobal/search.aspx), [GENESYS](https://www.genesys-pgr.org/), [FAO WIEWS](http://www.fao.org/wiews/en/), [PlantSearch](https://tools.bgci.org/plant_search.php), and [GBIF](https://www.gbif.org/) (records designated as 'living specimen').
 Generally, data from these sources would be considered a G type if it is still an active and living accession.
 Duplication between these sources may exist.

 More information and examples of how to make the distinction between “H” and “G” points can be found [here](https://doi.org/10.1111/DDI.13008).